For more than a century, The Cleveland Press was a daily newspaper.

 Yet, even with its rich history, its impact on the city and the hundreds of articles I read about my beloved Indians in its sports section, one memory of the newspaper stands out above the rest.

 Each October, on the Friday before Halloween, the paper published a gift for the kids of Cleveland.
-It was the pumpkin pictured above, printed across two full pages.
+It was the pumpkin pictured above, printed vertically across an entire page.

 Every year around trick-or-treat time, we'd see that familiar fold-out taped to windows and storm doors all over town.